Table of Contents

 The software will start immediately a quick scan for deleted files, and later a deep scan will launch to scan more lost files all over the selected drive.
 After the scan, you can use the Filter to quickly filter a specific file type.

 Double-click on a file allows for a full preview.
-Finally, select the desired files, click "Recover" and browse a location to save all the files at once.
+Finally, select the desired files, click "Recover" and browse another safe location to save all the files at once.

 Windows create a folder named Windows.old and place all data of the previous version after each updating.
 The available time is 10 days for the folder, so pay attention to the date.
 The folder locates local drive C: and is easy to navigate.
 Here are the steps to start.